OcelotHero/miniRT/res/scenes/bonus/Readme.txt

 		r,g,b		- light color
 			-> each value can only be within the range of [0, 255]

+!!!Additional keyword!!!
+	CB:	QMAP
+		intensity	- background intensity
+			-> value can only be within the range of [0, 1]

+	R:	SIZE
+		width		- window width
+			-> value can only be within the range of [0, inf) height		- window height
+			-> value can only be within the range of [0, inf)

 //------------------------------------------------------------------------------
 Memory layout packing for attribute values stored in t_object param array (the 4 values after the first 2 vectors):